 Enhancing women’s access to training & skills

 We want to help women across our value chain – employees, farmers, entrepreneurs and consumers – to unlock their full potential.
-The gains are big, particularly for women farmers who can increase their yields, enhance their incomes and provide the sustainable supply of ingredients our business needs.
+The gains are big, particularly for women farmers who can increase their yields, enhance their incomes and help provide the sustainable supply of ingredients our business needs.

-Empowering women farmers & strengthening our supply chain
+Empowering women farmers, strengthening our supply chain

 Of agricultural workers are women

-Potential uplift in yields on women’s farms – if women have equality of access
+Potential uplift in yields on women’s farms

-According to the UN Food and Agriculture Organization, if women had the same access to land, technology, financial services, education and markets as men, yields on women’s farms could increase by as much as 20%–30%.2 An uplift that could feed between 100 million and 150 million more people, reducing world hunger by nearly half.
-So, by helping women gain the skills they need to unlock their potential, we have the opportunity to achieve a huge positive social impact.
+According to the UN Food and Agriculture Organization, if women had the same access to land, technology, financial services, education and markets as men, yields on women’s farms could increase by as much as 20%–30%.2 That's an uplift that could feed between 100 million and 150 million more people, reducing world hunger by nearly half.
+So, by helping women overcome the barriers they face and gain the skills they need to unlock their potential, we have the opportunity to achieve a huge positive social impact.

 Overcoming barriers, creating opportunity

 Many smallholder farmers have to tackle challenges ranging from limited knowledge and credit to poor access to markets.
 Women farmers can face additional barriers, often as a result of unhelpful existing customs and stereotypes.
-The lack of role models is one barrier, and research shows it’s an important one, as positive role models can drive change.3 For example, women on village councils or on TV or radio, can challenge stereotypes on what is acceptable or typical for women to do.
+The lack of role models is one barrier, and research shows it’s an important one, as positive role models can drive change.3 For example, women on village councils or on TV or radio can challenge stereotypes on what is acceptable or typical for women to do.